-A 2016 study tests how effective is ACT when applied to a group of 30 women with breast cancer.The patients assigned to an experimental group received ACT training classes for two weeks.
-Their results, when compared with a control group, clearly display that applying ACT can help in diminishing depression and anxiety experienced by breast cancer patients.
+ACT effectively reduces the symptoms of depression and anxiety.
+A 2016 study tested how effective ACT was when applied to a group of 30 women with breast cancer.The patients assigned to an experimental group received ACT training classes for two weeks.
+Their results, when compared with a control group, clearly displayed that applying ACT can help in diminishing depression and anxiety experienced by breast cancer patients.

 Various techniques used in ACT